 Purpose: This qualitative "yes/no" indicator (per country) is related to coordination, leadership, and commitment.
 For commodity availability/security and systems strengthening to become a reality, stakeholders that are involved in commodity financing, procurement, and distribution must work together to promote sustainable, effective, and efficient service delivery and supply chain systems.
 An active mechanism at the national level can play an important technical and/or political role by coordinating these actors and showing country commitment toward sustained national commodity availability and systems strengthening.
 Furthermore, such a committee can maintain a national focus on issues related to long-term commodity access and availability, reduce duplication and inefficiency in efforts, and promote information sharing.
 An "active" committee and/or mechanism should meet regularly (typically monthly or quarterly and at least biannually), though it may remain active by working through other means (e.g., electronically).
-Coordination mechanism includes participation of a hostcountry relevant government agency (Ministry of Health, National Malaria Control Program, National AIDS Control Program, or National Reproductive Health/Family Planning agency or equivalent) and central medical store (or their equivalents), relevant donors, and nongovernmental organizations.
-Ideally, such a committee should be supported by a legal document that formally establishes the entity.
+Coordination mechanism includes participation of a host-country relevant government agency (Ministry of Health, National Malaria Control Program, National AIDS Control Program, or National Reproductive Health/Family Planning agency or equivalent) and central medical store (or their equivalents), relevant donors, and nongovernmental organizations.